You may have heard that chocolate can be good for your health. But did you know chocolate may have this health benefit?

 Remember when you were a child and you’d get a piece of chocolate?
 Maybe it was spring and the snow was starting to melt and you just happened to get a little treat because your parents were in a good mood.
 You slowly unwrap that crinkling foil and inside is delicious, delicious chocolate.
 With a taste like that, it’s no wonder that chocolate is a staple of sweets and desserts around the world.

-The surprising part is that chocolate may be good for you–at least in certain ways, as far as your ears are concerned.
+You’ve always considered it a guilty pleasure.
+The surprising part is that chocolate may be good for you–at least as far as your ears are concerned.

 That’s what some novel research out of Seoul, South Korea seems to suggest.
 According to the researchers’ findings, eating a fair amount of chocolate could prevent the development of hearing loss symptoms.
 What’s more, a “chocolate-based diet” may also keep those symptoms from getting worse over time.